-I love making user & browser-friendly websites with HTML/CSS and PHP, and am currently learning more software-oriented languages such as Python, C, and Java.
+I love making user & browser-friendly websites and web-apps, and am currently delving into software development.

-Speaking of the web, I just launched a neat little startup called Pictually.me, which I like to believe is my (small) personal contribution to the ever expanding world of social media.
+Speaking of the web, I've launched a neat little startup called Pictually.me, which I like to believe is my (small) personal contribution to the ever expanding world of social media.
+I am now working on a new venture called Empathy; stay tuned!
 Likewise, check out my Type 1 Diabetes Awareness campaign over at LetsCureDiabetes.org.

-Other facts about me: I have lived in England, France, Australia and the US, making me fluent in both French and English, as well as able to hold a conversation in German and Spanish.
+Other facts about me: I have lived in England, France, Australia and the US, making me fluent in both French and English, and able to hold a conversation in German and Spanish.

 Pictually.me is a creative splash page that links all your other presences on the web and is geared towards helping you share your creative work with the world.
 Think About.me social meets Behance design portfolio.

 Concocted in early 2011, it began as a personal portfolio synthesizing the social foundation of sites such as About.me and the traditional web-portfolio.
 Realizing that the idea could potentially benefit others, the audience of the project was shifted towards usage by the general artistic community, and several months later it was renamed Pictually.me.visit website

 In a world where computers play a key role in how humans function, evolve, the programmer is king.

 This poster represents some of the most influential programming languages past and present, their date of creation, by whom and where, as well as what their intended uses are.

 Please note that some of the information portrayed may be approximative!